 ■No-Fault Divorce: Available

 Florida allows no-fault divorce, meaning you can file based on irreconcilable differences or irretrievable breakdown of the marriage.
 To obtain an uncontested divorce, both spouses must agree on all major issues including property division, child custody, and support.
-There is no mandatory waiting period after filing.
+After filing, there is a 20-day waiting period before the divorce can be finalized.

 ■Residency Requirement: You or your spouse must have been a bona fide resident of Georgia for at least six months immediately before filing the divorce petition, as required by O.C.G.A. § 19-5-2.
 Military members who have lived on a U.S. military installation in Georgia for one year may also file.
 The divorce is typically filed in the county where the respondent resides.